 Ensure data integrity and compliance with security policies governed by HIPAA and the Johns Hopkins IRB.

-Prepare progress reports and present to trial leadership
+Prepare progress reports and present to study leadership

-Master's degree in biostatistics, epidemiology, or related quantitative field.
-Ph.D preferred
+Master's degree in biostatistics, epidemiology, or related quantitative field required, but Ph.D. strongly preferred.

 Three (3) year related experience.